lqc/thinkcspy/source/variables_expressions_statements.rst

    .. image:: illustrations/compoundInterest.png
       :alt: formula for compound interest

-   Write a Python program that assigns the principal amount of R10000 to variable `a`, assign to `n` the value 12, and assign to `r` the interest rate of 8%.
+   Write a Python program that assigns the principal amount of R10000 to variable `p`, assign to `n` the value 12, and assign to `r` the interest rate of 8%.
    Then have the program prompt the user for the number of months `t` that the money will be compounded for.
 Calculate and print the final amount after `t` months.